nayr-ogladih/Movies-App-Using-SQLite/README.md

-# movies
+# Continuation of the Milestone One Movie App
-# milestone_1 of The Complete Python Course | Learn by Doing in 2022 course.
+The Complete Python Course | Learn Python by Doing in 2022 By Jose Salvatierra